 Servers who prefer the elimination of a tip credit and the gradual transition to a full minimum wage point to evidence that a tipping environment often encourages sexual harassment and discriminatory practices, with black servers receiving lower tips than their white counterparts, according to data compiled by the New York Times.

 Warrener said the current tipping situation is quite dynamic because restaurant industry associations and social justice organizations have marshalled industry forces on both sides of the issue.
 “Recent votes have been taken in Maine and the District of Columbia to eliminate the tipped minimum wage and tip credit,” he explained.
 “Politicians in both locales are working on changing the results of these votes.”

 In their most recent presentation on the topic, Warrener and Bagdan opined that the new federal law might be the best resolution for the current circumstance, with both sides being able to benefit.
 Servers can continue to receive tip amounts based on the quality of their service while at the same time being paid a reliable wage.
 Owners and operators can shift some tip income to cooks and dishwashers, helping them to attract workers to positions that are becoming increasingly difficult to fill.

 In the meantime, industry experts are eager to see where New York falls on the often-contentious and confusing tip credit decision.
 It may be just one more element that makes running a profitable restaurant even more challenging than it already is.

 Interested in learning more about hospitality and food and beverage?
-Let Johnson & Wales' online Bachelor of Science — Restaurant, Food & Beverage Management program give you the skills and knowledge needed to take your career to the next level.
-Learn more by completing the “Request Info” form on this page, calling 855-JWU-1881, or emailing: email@example.com.
+Earn your bachelor’s degree in culinary arts & food service management online.
+Learn more by completing the “Request Info” form on this page, calling 855-JWU-1881, or emailing: [email protected].